ly136/cpsc344Project/README.md

 # cpsc344Project

-This contains the code and asessts used in our CPSC 344 Level Design class.
 In order to push to this, do the following: git add -A (instead of -A, you can upload a specific file too) git commit -m "insert what you edited" git push -u origin master